Dementia is one of the most well known brain diseases in the world, affecting one in 14 people over the age of 65.

-Appearing on Lorraine this morning, Wendy, now 63, spoke about living with early onset dementia, and the memoir she penned to document her experience with the disease.
+Appearing on Lorraine, Wendy, now 63, spoke about living with early onset dementia, and the memoir she penned to document her experience with the disease.

 Her book, called Somebody I Used to Know, tells the story of the woman she was before her dementia diagnosis, and who she is now, living with the disease as best she can.